How to configure the default Umask for Bamboo Data Center or remote agent

 3. Start Bamboo back

-(info) The above processed should set the umask to 0022 for the Bamboo server environment and as consequence, any files created by local agents should use this permission mask.
+(info) The above processed should set the umask to 0022 for the Bamboo environment and as consequence, any files created by local agents should use this permission mask.

 There are certainly other ways to do that like changing the umask at the shell profile.
 The main idea is that if the UMASK environment variable is set, Bamboo will use its value as default instead of 0027.